X-ray Binaries: a potential dominant contributor to the cosmic ray spectral knee structure: Results and discussion

 \subsection{The proton spectrum and CR anisotropy}

-Given the lack of evidence that almost no SNRs can accelerate CRs to the PeV energy range, microquasars as one of the "PeVatrons" should play import role in the proton energy spectrum and CR anisotropy around the knee structure.
-In this scenario, both the total proton spectrum and CR anisotropy are contributed by the SNRs and the nearby source at low energies, and microquasars at high energies.
+Since the opinion that SNRs accelerate cosmic rays to the PeV energies remains debated, XRBs (or microquasars) as one of the ``PeVatrons" should play an import role in the proton energy spectrum and CR anisotropy around the knee structure.
+In this scenario, both the total proton spectrum and CR anisotropy are contributed by the SNRs and the nearby source at low energies, and XRBs at high energies.

 As a result, the calculated proton energy specrum by our model has shown good consistency with the observed proton energy spectra.
-As seen in Figure \ref{SpecP}, the total proton energy spectrum (in red) is the sum of the contributions of the SNRs, with a cutoff rigidity at 150 TeV (in black), the nearby source (in blue), and microquasars, with a cutoff rigidity at 2.5 PeV (in green).
-Here the contributions of SNRs and microquasars with different spatial distributions are calculated by DRAGON using the same spatially-dependent propagation (namely SDP) model.
+As seen in Figure \ref{SpecP}, the total proton energy spectrum (in red) is the sum of the contributions of the SNRs, with a cutoff rigidity at 200 TeV (in black), the nearby source (in blue), and XRBs (or microquasars), with a cutoff rigidity at 2.5 PeV (in green).
+Here the contributions of SNRs and XRBs with different spatial distributions are calculated by DRAGON~\citep{2008JCAP...10..018E} (Diffusion of cosmic RAys in galaxy modelizatiON, a numerical code used to resolve the cosmic ray propagation equation) using the same spatially-dependent propagation (namely SDP) model.
 The result is perfectly consistent with experimental observations.
+However, it is worth noting that the measurements from KASCADE have large errors and fluctuations at high energies, primarily due to the limited number of measured showers~\citep{2005APh....24....1A}.